knawd/buildpack/README.md

 # buildpack

-Currently work in progress as we are testing the end to end UX but this project should build and the sample application.
+Currently work in progress as we are testing the end to end UX but this project should build and make the sample application.
 The deployment aspects are currently being investigated.

 ## package rust builder